SOLID Principles easily explained

 Reading time: 5 min

 Clean code – is one of the most important commandments for many programmers.
 Why?
-Clean code not only allows for a better overview, more flexibility and easy maintenance – on top of that it is also easy to understand for other programmers who work with it or deal with the code.
-One way to do just that is through SOLID principles.
-In our Jungle Academy, our internal format by developers for developers, the SOLID Principles were presented.
+Clean code not only provides a better overview, more flexibility and easy maintenance – it is also easy to understand for other programmers who work with it or deal with the code.
+The SOLID principles are one way of achieving exactly that.
 Want to try your hand at coding for the first time?
 Then be sure to follow the SOLID Principles.
-What these are we explain in this article.
+We explain what these are in this article.

 The SOLID Principles form an important foundation for Clean Code.
-The SOLID principles were introduced by Robert C. Martin aka Uncle Bob, but not all of them are his.
+The SOLID principles were introduced by Robert C. Martin aka Uncle Bob, although not all of them originate from him.
 Why you should stick to it?
 Easy – the SOLID principles help us to do this:

 - Write better code